BSc (Hons)

 The programme is both theory and practice based.
 There are opportunities to experience a wide range of practice placements, ranging from the antenatal to the postnatal period, incorporating intrapartum care and covering the whole childbearing continuum, encompassing midwifery and consultant-led care.
 It examines a wide variety of physical, social, and psychological needs, equipping students with the knowledge to support women and birthing people during their transition into parenthood.

 Students are able to undertake clinical practice within a non-midwifery setting, including in a medical, neonatal unit, and within a hospital gynaecology ward.
-Throughout the course, students can learn about how to ensure women are able to make informed choices and remain at the centre of the decision-making process.
+Throughout the course, students can learn about how to ensure women and birthing people are able to make informed choices and remain at the centre of the decision-making process.

 Modules